top of page

 MEDICARE PART D

-The last part of Medicare is Medicare Part D. The easiest thing to associate with Part D is that D refers to Drugs.
+The last part of Medicare is Medicare Part D.The easiest way to remember Part D is that D stands for drugs.
 Part D of Medicare covers your Prescription Drug medications, much like you had with your employer's Group Health plan.

 YOUR MEDICARE CARD

-Your Medicare Card will also show Your Medicare Part A Effective Date (Typically the first day of your Birth Month when you turn 65) and your Medicare Part B Effective Date.
+Your Medicare Card will also show your Medicare Part A Effective Date (Typically the first day of your Birth Month when you turn 65) and your Medicare Part B Effective Date.

 IF YOU ARE ALREADY RECEIVING SOCIAL SECURITY BENEFITS